A history of manufacturing expertise

 We are working to:

-- Strengthen communities by partnering with schools, civic groups, businesses, and city & state planners.
+- Strengthen communities by partnering with schools, civic groups, businesses, and city and state planners.

 - Develop training with local schools to educate/attract local talent for competitive manufacturing jobs.